Department of Liberal Studies

 Considerations surrounding novel coronavirus, or COVID-19, are evolving rapidly.
 Until further notice, staff will be working remotely during business hours.
 Therefore, College of Education offices will not be open for in-person services and will provide online services alternatively.
 Please continue to check the Reuniting the Beach website for up-to-date information on the evolving situation within the University.

-Email Advising for All Students
+Email Assistance for All Students

 Students can email the Liberal Studies Academic Advisors at CED-LibSt@csulb.edu.

 All Academic Advisors have access to this account and check regularly.
 Please allow 2-3 business days for response.
+All students - current, prospective, and/or graduated - may email us directly for assistance with general or quick questions.

-"Drop In" Advising for All Students
+"Drop In" Assistance for All Students

 - Join Online Video Advising Session: https://csulb.zoom.us/s/84206567669